Judaism and the Psychedelic Renaissance 2023:

 Hadar Cohen

-Co/Lab is excited to welcome Hadar Cohen, an Arab Jewish scholar, mystic and artist.
+Co/Lab was honored to welcome Hadar Cohen, an Arab Jewish scholar, mystic and artist.
 She is the founder of Malchut, a spiritual skill building school teaching Jewish mysticism and direct experience of God.
 She is a 10th-generation Jerusalemite with lineage roots also in Syria, Kurdistan, Iraq and Iran.
 Hadar weaves the spiritual with the political through performance art, writing, music and ritual.
 Her podcast, Hadar’s Web, features community conversations on spirituality, healing, justice, and art. hadarcohen.me or malchut.one. // @hadarcohen32

 Yosef Rosen

-Yosef Rosen is an educator, ritual designer, DJ, and recipient of a doctorate in Jewish Studies (UC Berkeley).
+We also welcomed Yosef Rosen an educator, ritual designer, DJ, and recipient of a doctorate in Jewish Studies (UC Berkeley).
 His public offerings solicit a merging of what modern society often keeps separate: the contemporary and the ancient, the academic and the experiential, the religious and the secular, the spiritual and the somatic.
 An expert in the history of Kabbalah, Yosef works to translate the mysteries of the past into usable mythologies and practices for filling everyday life with wisdom and devotion

 National Speakers included Rabbi Zac Kamenetz, founder of Shefa: Jewish Psychedelic Support, and Madison Margolin, psychedelic journalist and co-founder of Double Blind Magazine.